wiggywombathead/proteus/documentation/notes.md

 devices, one of which is the framebuffer.

 #### Property channel messages
 A message must be 16-byte aligned buffer of 4-byte words.
-The respinse overwrites the original message.
+The response overwrites the original message.

 A message begins with a 4 byte size of the message, plus 4 bytes for the size